Back to Guides

 Inadequate data security

-Ensure that the platform or tools you use to collect feedback have appropriate data security measures in place.
+Ensure that the platform or tools you use to collect honest feedback have appropriate data security measures in place.
 Protect the anonymity and privacy of participants' responses through secure storage and transmission.

 Ignoring feedback or failing to act